aliciasab/aliciasab.github.io/projects/project3/project3page.md

 <img src="ChartMidwest.png"/>
 <img src="ChartNortheast.png"/>

-Statistically, whether or not a county was located in the southern region of the United States impacted how much the pre-trial incarceration rate would increase. chart 6
+Statistically, whether or not a county was located in the southern region of the United States impacted how much the pre-trial incarceration rate would increase in rural areas. chart 6

 ### Percent Increase Or Decrease